orznull/betris/README.md

 ## run

-it's a next app man
+it's a next app man, game is at `localhost:3000/game`

 ```
 npm i